gardener/landscaper-service/docs/gettingstarted/configure-service-targets.md

 # Configure ServiceTargetConfigs

+In this Chapter we deploy a [ServiceTargetConfig](../usage/ServiceTargetConfigs.md) manifest, which defines a kubernetes cluster into which the Landscaper as a Service could deploy Landscaper instances.

 ## Kubeconfig Secret

-To create a new [ServiceTargetConfig](../usage/ServiceTargetConfigs.md) a kubernetes secret of type `Opaque` needs to be created.
+To create a new ServiceTargetConfig a kubernetes secret of type `Opaque` needs to be created.
 This secret needs have a key that contains the kubeconfig of the target cluster that the ServiceTargetConfig represents.
 The secret can be created in any namespace.
 It is however recommended, to create it in a namespace that is only accessible to landscaper service administrators.